-The Student Activities Office provides an environment for students to test new ideas, develop leadership skills and create community at MIT.
+Test new ideas, develop leadership skills and create a community at MIT.

 Campus Activities Complex